kalcoder101/FetenaX/README.md

-# FeteneX – Your Exam, Your Vibe
+# FetenaX – Your Exam, Your Vibe

-FeteneX is a modern, secure, and mobile-first online exam system designed for both students and teachers.
+FetenaX is a modern, secure, and mobile-first online exam system designed for both students and teachers.
 It features a pixel/monospace UI, dark/light mode, and a robust authentication system.
 The platform supports real-time analytics, instant scoring, and privacy-focused exam management.

 ## Features